muhammadkhuzaima25/Splitrak/README.md

 ```

 This means a business ordering 5 different items doesn't have to pay one vendor's price for everything — they get the best deal on every single line item.

 ---

+## ⭐ Vendor Rating System

+Vendors are automatically rated based on their quotation history — no manual input needed.
+Ratings appear as `Vendor Name  ★ 4.8` across the vendor table, dashboard, and PDF reports.

+---